fenning-research-group/op_sim/README.md

 ## Motivation

-This repo is dedicated to the pipeline design and operation of FDTD (Lumerical) and SETFOS (TMM+RT) softwares, along with other tried methods to simulate/model the performance of metal halide perovskites (MHP) and MHP-Silicon 2T tandems.
+This repo is dedicated to the pipeline design and operation of FDTD (Lumerical) and SETFOS (TMM+RT) softwares, along with standalone TMM to simulate/model the performance of metal halide perovskites (MHP) single junciton PV devices and MHP-Silicon 2T tandem devices.

 ### Demo of FDTD Results